RetroReversing/retroReversing/pages/xbox/XboxGameEngines.md

 ---
 # Full Retail Game Engines
-These engines were sold to developers as a product as apposed to 'in-house' engines that were only used by one company.
+These engines were sold to developers as a product as opposed to 'in-house' engines that were only used by one company.

 ## Unreal Engine
 <section class="postSection">
 <img src="/public/images/engines/UnrealEngineLogo.png" style="width:inherit;" class="wow slideInLeft postImage" />
 <div markdown="1">
 The Unreal Engine was developed by [Epic Games](https://www.epicgames.com/) initially for their game `Unreal` but later evolved to become a product in itself with many 3rd party games studios taking advantage of its power.

-To find out if your games uses this engine look for a file with a .umd extension for example `xboxship.umd`.
+To find out if your games uses this engine, look for a file with a .umd extension for example `xboxship.umd`.
 Or search the files for the string `UnrealEd`.

 Games:
 * America's Army - Rise Of Soldier